hellowac/mapnik-wiki-zh-cn/GettingStartedInXML.md

-## Tutorial 2  -- 'Hello,world!' using XML configuration
+# Tutorial 2  -- 'Hello,world!' using an XML stylesheet

-### Overview
+## Overview

 Make sure you have mapnik installed and you've successfully run through [Getting Started Python Tutorial](GettingStartedInPython).

  * This page will guide you through using the Mapnik python bindings along with a separate XML file for your map styles.

  * This is a useful approach to manage your map styles/rules separately from your python code, and can be advantageous for very complex formatting.
-Therefore, an XML configuration is used by the Open Street Map project to do intense filtering of PostGIS data by attribute.

 Two examples will be shown:

 1) An XML configuration that exactly matches the map output from the pure python example in [Getting Started Python Tutorial](GettingStartedInPython).

- * This is intended to help new users see the common usage of Mapnik style and rule parameters.
- * Note: These samples are intentionally sparse and do not take full advantage of Mapnik capabilities.
-  * See the [rundemo.py](https://github.com/mapnik/mapnik/blob/master/demo/python/rundemo.py) script in the downloads for more advanced usage of python bindings.
-  * See the [OSM XML example](https://github.com/mapnik/mapnik/blob/master/tests/data/good_maps/osm-styles.xml) in the tests folder for more advanced usage of XML.

-2) An XML configuration that uses a world borders dataset with population attributes to create a chloropleth map by population size.
+2) An XML stylesheet that uses a world borders dataset with population attributes to create a chloropleth map (aka thematic) by population size.
- * This is intended to introduce the uses of rule filters and labeling in XML

-NOTE: the code for example 1, along with the code from [Getting Started Python Tutorial](GettingStartedInPython) can be downloaded in a zip bundle from a link below.
-These downloads contain relative paths to a data folder where you should place the world_borders.shp.

 ## Step 1